 Christmas Ships Parade (December)

-As the holiday season approaches, gather by the waterfront or make reservations at a riverfront restaurant as a fleet of Christmas Ships adorned with colorful lights and wreaths cruise by on the Columbia River – a holiday favorite in Vancouver for the past 65 years.
+Gather by the waterfront or make reservations at a riverfront restaurant to view a passing fleet of Christmas Ships.
+Boats are adorned with colorful lights and wreaths as they cruise by on the Columbia River.

 AC Hotel by Marriott